Academic Regulations and Policies

 accelerated format (not full semester courses).

-registered for the graduate course(s), undergraduate students must submit an
+registered for the graduate course(s), undergraduate students must submit a

-add form with the graduate program director’s approval to the registrar’s
+Change of Schedule form with the graduate program director’s approval to the

-office, by published registration deadlines for the semester.
-The student’s undergraduate
+registrar’s office, by published registration deadlines for the semester.
+The

 Withdrawal from Viterbo University

-student who wishes to withdraw completely from the university during a semester
+wishes to withdraw completely from the university during a semester must

-must secure an official withdrawal form from the office of the director of student
+complete an official withdrawal form obtained from the graduate program director

 or on the registrar’s office Web page.
 The official date of withdrawal is the